-For the Plan Update, any additional information regarding localized concerns and past impacts will be collected and analyzed.
+For the HMP update, any additional information regarding localized concerns and past impacts will be collected and analyzed.
 This data will be developed to support future revisions to the plan.
 Mitigation efforts could include building on existing New Jersey, Sussex County, and local efforts.
+Further, the regional plan with Somerset, Hunterdon and Warren Counties will further evaluate the transport of Bakken oil and other hazardous materials along rail lines throughout the county.